fibercrypto/libjs-skycoin/README.md

   func (c Config) FullWalletPath() string
 ```

-Config is a struct type that is treated as a handle in Libskycoin .Net .
+Config is a struct type that is treated as a handle in Libskycoin JS .
 The usage in .Net will be:

 ```js
       var skycoin = require('./lib/skycoin/build/Release/skycoin');